hove-io/transit_model/src/documentation/transxchange_read.md

 An additional data source is necessary in order to retrieve the information relative to the stops used in the TransXChange feed.
 The National Public Transport Access Nodes ([NaPTAN](http://naptan.app.dft.gov.uk/DataRequest/Naptan.ashx?format=csv)) database is a UK nationwide system for uniquely identifying all the points of access to public transport in the UK.
+As `EndDate` validity of a Service may not be provided or specifying a date in a very far future (more than 50 years), this convertor requires a specified end date to compute calendars.

 This version of the connector handles TranXChange files with a single *Service* specifying one or more *Lines*.
 Multiple *Service*s will be possibly considered in a